BasujitaBhattacharya/aks-bluegreen-canary/README.md

   workflow_dispatch:

 env:
-  ACR_NAME: demogaurav.azurecr.io
+  ACR_NAME: bgdemo.azurecr.io
-  ACR_REPO_NAME: demogaurav.azurecr.io/docker-java-app
+  ACR_REPO_NAME: bgdemo.azurecr.io/docker-java-app
   ARTIFACT_NAME: docker-java-app
-  RESOURCE_GROUP: Gaurav-RG
+  RESOURCE_GROUP: Rg-bg-aks-demo
-  AKS_CLUSTER_NAME: Gaurav-AKS-cluster
+  AKS_CLUSTER_NAME: BGAKSDemoCluster

 # A workflow run is made up of one or more jobs that can run sequentially or in parallel
 jobs: